the institute for educational studies

 Faculty

 Kathryn Ross received the Endicott-TIES MEd.
 In Montessori Integrative Learning.
 She has been involved in Montessori education since receiving AMI training at the 3-6 level and infant-toddler level in Mexico City from 1972-1974.
 She and her late husband co-founded and co-lead Mt.
 Sopris Montessori School in Carbondale, Colorado in 1982.
-She recently retired as an instructor at the Montessori Education Center of the Rockies (MECR) where she lectured since the 1980s.
+In 2015, she retired as an instructor at the Montessori Education Center of the Rockies (MECR), where she had lectured since the 1980s.
 She retired from Head of School at Children’s Garden Montessori School in Denver, CO in 2014.
 Kathryn was a founding member of the Colorado Montessori Association and served as president for four years.
-Inspired by her granddaughter Jane, she is currently assisting in opening a new Montessori school in Stillwater, Oklahoma.

 In her spare time, Kathryn sings, plays the guitar, practices tai-chi, knits, reads, gardens, and takes long walks.